 This is a vague excuse, so it's always recommended that you allow an experienced accident lawyer the opportunity to review the facts surrounding your accident.
 (In several instances, our attorneys have been able to remove all fault from our client and place 100% on the offending driver.)

-36. "Your recollection of times, speeds, distances is inaccurate, thus your credibility is questionable."
+36. "Your recollection of times, speeds, and distances is inaccurate, thus your credibility is questionable."

 37. "You were not the first vehicle in the intersection."